Grievance Procedures for Discrimination and Harassment

 The Complainant and Respondent will each have opportunity to review the investigative report, in the presence of a College official, and deliver a response to the investigative report.
 The investigative report is then delivered to the Adjudicator for review and adjudication.

 In some instances, during or at the conclusion of the investigation, the parties may voluntarily agree to end the formal process and utilize one of the informal resolution processes described above.
-Where informal resolution is appropriate for the circumstances, the Executive Director for Equity will make a decision about whether the matter may be resolved through an informal process.
+Where informal resolution is appropriate for the circumstances, the Director of Nondiscrimination and Title IX will make a decision about whether the matter may be resolved through an informal process.

 At any point the College may institute community-based efforts such as educational initiatives and/or trainings, as appropriate for prevention.